Contents

 - E_ Revision history

 The page title block is present in the footer of the schematic page.
-It is a good practice to fill in all the required details such as page size, update date, revision, document number, name/function of the circuit, and company disclaimer.
+It should consist of all the required details, such as page size, update date, revision, document number, name/function of the circuit, and company disclaimer.
 An example of the title block is shown below.

-Revision history contains the changes that are made to the design.
-This document provides information such as the date and description of the changes made, the name of the author and the reviewer, and review comments if any.
+The revision history contains the changes that were made to the design.
+This document provides information such as the date and description of the changes made, the name of the author and the reviewer, and review comments, if any.
 Revision history is generally placed on the first or last page of the schematic.
-An example of schematic revision history is shown below.
+An example of PCB schematic revision history is shown below.

 The block diagram represents the different modules in the design and signal flow.
-This greatly helps the reviewer to understand the design for review purposes.
+This makes it easy for the reviewer to understand the design for review purposes.
+Block diagrams may not be required for simpler designs, but are primarily used in more intricate projects.
 An example of a schematic block diagram can be seen below.

 Download Now

-The table below shows the names of the generally used electronic components, and their corresponding reference designators used in any schematic.
-The designators are assigned as per the IEEE standard.
-It is recommended to name the components with its standard reference designators.
+The table below shows the names of the generally used electronic components and their corresponding reference designators used in any schematic.
+These designators are assigned according to IEEE standards.
+It is recommended to name the components with their standard reference designators.
 Also, always use capital letters to designate the schematic symbols.

-The schematic diagram consists of different types of components such as active components, passive components, and connectors.
-Active components include transistors, diodes, logic gates, processor IC, FPGA, Op-amps, and so on.
-Components like capacitors, inductors, and transformers are referred to as passive devices.
-Creating new symbols is not advisable unless the symbol for that component is not present in the standard library.
+The PCB schematic diagram consists of different types of components, such as active components, passive components, and connectors.
+Active components include transistors, diodes, logic gates, processor ICs, FPGAs, Op-amps, and so on.

 Resistors

-The unit of the resistance is ohms and is represented by the symbol ‘Ω’.
-Sometimes, the symbol ‘Ω’ can be replaced with the letter ‘E’.
-Designers should ensure that consistent unit representation should be followed in the entire design.
+The unit of resistance is ohms and is represented by the symbol ‘Ω.’ Sometimes, the symbol ‘Ω’ can be replaced with the letter ‘E’.
+You should ensure that consistent unit representation is followed throughout the entire design.
 All required data about the components should be entered in the design tool.
-This makes it easier to create BOM (Bill of Materials) at the end of the design.
+This makes it easier to create a BOM at the end of the design.

 Polarized and non-polarized capacitors

 Capacitors have two terminals, one positive and one negative.
 Care should be taken to mark the polarity of these terminals.
-Error in the polarity of the capacitor terminal might lead to exploding.
+Incorrect capacitor polarity can damage the component and may even cause it to explode during operation.
 The figure below shows the capacitor symbols from IEEE standards.

 Transistors

-It is very important to create the symbol of op-amp as per the IEEE standards.
-Many designers often draw the op-amp as per their convenience which tends to lose readability.
-This may happen due to lack of understanding and experience of CAD schematic tools.
+It is very important to create the op-amp symbol per the IEEE standards.
+Many designers often draw the op-amp as per their convenience, which tends to lose readability.
+This may happen due to a lack of understanding and experience with CAD schematic tools.

 Heterogeneous schematic symbol

-Complex devices such as FPGA, memory, microprocessor are called heterogeneous components.
-These components have different types of pins in large numbers such as data lines, inputs/outputs, address lines, control lines, and power lines.
-To retain clarity and readability, it is expected that designers should create multiple components of a single package such as UxA, UxB, UxC, and UxD.
-An example of such a heterogeneous schematic symbol of a component is given below.
+Complex devices such as FPGAs, memories, and microprocessors are called heterogeneous components.
+These components have different types of pins in large numbers, such as data lines, inputs/outputs, address lines, control lines, and power lines.

 Power and ground symbols